 Commander Chris Trimble leads our Operation Division and has been employed with the Pismo Beach Police Department since 2002.
-Commander Trimble was born in Southern California but grew up in California’s Central Valley (Porterville, CA).
-He graduated from Porterville High School in 1996, and Porterville Community College in 1998 with an Associate of Arts Degree.
-Commander Trimble then attended a year and a half of continued education at California State University Bakersfield prior to relocating to the Central Coast of California.
-In 2002, he was hired by the Pismo Beach Police Department and sponsored through the Allan Hancock Police Academy in Santa Maria, CA. Throughout his career, Commander Trimble assignments have included working as a Patrol Officer, a Detective in the Investigations Bureau, a Motorcycle Traffic Officer, a Field Training Officer, a San Luis Obispo Regional S.W.A.T.
+Commander Trimble grew up in California’s Central Valley (Porterville/Springville, CA).
+He graduated from Porterville High School then Porterville Community College, with an Associate of Arts Degree.
+Commander Trimble relocated to the Central Coast of California in 1999.
+In 2002, he was hired by the Pismo Beach Police Department and sponsored through the Allan Hancock Police Academy in Santa Maria, CA. Throughout his career, Commander Trimble’s assignments have included working as a Patrol Officer, a Detective in the Investigations Bureau, a Motorcycle Traffic Officer (traffic collision reconstructionist), a Field Training Officer, a San Luis Obispo Regional S.W.A.T.
 Operator/Sniper, a Police Corporal on patrol and in the investigation’s bureau, a Police Sergeant assigned as a Patrol Supervisor, Traffic Sergeant and Special Event Coordinator, a San Luis Obispo Regional S.W.A.T.
-Sniper Team Leader, and also provided training on Arrest and Control techniques as well as Tasers.
+Sniper Team Leader, and has also provided training in Arrest and Control techniques as well as Tasers.
+Currently, in addition to leading the Operations Division of the Police Department, he is also a Tactical Commander on the San Luis Obispo Regional S.W.A.T.
+Team.
+Commander Trimble recently completed his Bachelor’s Degree in Criminal Justice with an emphasis in Organizational Leadership from the American Military University.
 Commander Trimble is married with four children.
 He enjoys spending time with his family, and coaching youth sports.

 K9: The department has one K9 team which consists of a dog and a specially trained officer as the handler.
 Our K9 team provides vital assistance in searching for drugs and suspects.
 Read more about our K9 program.